PietrH/vlindersRarefaction/README.md

 incidence frequency data.

 The package was written with exactly this file in mind as a draft, with little flexibility.
-This means that if your file doesn’t look like this:
+This means that your file will need the following columns as a minimum:

+- date
+- species_name
+- year
+- number

+Any number of extra columns can be provided to split the rarefaction on, these are called *assemblages* in the context of iNEXT.

     #> Rows: 2,976
     #> Columns: 5